 Executive Budget-Related Initiatives

 Mental Health Workforce Investment: The historic under-funding of mental health workers employed by non-profit agencies has caused significant recruitment and retention challenges over the years.
-Last year’s Executive Budget provided a 2% across the board cost of living adjustment for direct care workers, which represents the only increase in wages for these workers in nearly 8 years.
+Last year’s Executive Budget provided a 2% across the board wage increase, which represents the only increase in wages for these workers in nearly 10 years.
 As a result, the wage disparity has continued to grow larger and larger over time between workers employed by the state and those employed by not-for-profit agencies in similar jobs.
 Minimum wage proposals for state workers and select sectors of the private labor market without commensurate wage increases for workers employed by non-profit agencies will further compound this disparity and jeopardize the viability of community-based mental health agencies.
 MHANYS, therefore, is proposing a two-tiered approach to addressing both the historic wage disparity and the compounding of this differential from minimum wage increases.
 This proposal will help to secure the health and viability of the non-profit mental health system of care.

 Specifically, MHANYS is urging the Governor and the Legislature to provide:

-- An immediate 7 percent Mental Health Worker COLA in this year’s Executive Budget ($91 million) to address the historic lack of inflationary adjustments and to bring the existing workforce into closer wage alignment with the current state mental health workforce, and;
+- An immediate investment in the mental health workforce in this year’s Executive Budget ($91 million) to address the historic lack of inflationary adjustments and to bring the existing workforce into closer wage alignment with the current state mental health workforce, and;

 - A commitment from the state to provide mental health workers employed by not-for-profit agencies with a minimum wage increase commensurate with wage increases being proposed for state workers and various workers in the private sector.